 Rainbow Chard is a Nutritional Powerhouse

 It’s not just nice to look at, rainbow chard is also loaded with nutrition.

-Chard is packed full of vitamin K, A, and C, and is a great source of magnesium, potassium, iron.
+Chard is packed full of vitamins K, A, and C, and is a great source of magnesium, potassium, and iron.

 Like most dark leafy greens, it’s high in antioxidants including polyphenols, vitamin C, vitamin E and carotenoid plant pigments, such as beta-carotene which can help prevent cancer and lung disease.